julienrbrt/woningfinder.nl/README.md

 ### Modules

-- _axios_ in order to make HTTP requests
+- _axios_ in order to make HTTP requests.
-- _sitemap_ for automatically generate a sitemap
+- _sitemap_ for automatically generate a sitemap.

 ### CSS

-- _tailwindcss_ for all of our css
+- _tailwindcss_ for all of our css.

 ### Plugins

-- _simpleanalytics_ for website analytics
+- _vueautocomplete_ for auto completion of city names.